See where to stay in Chianti — from vineyard farmhouses to charming villas

 • easy to get to (with lots of parking)

-What should you know about Greve?
+What you should know about Greve before visiting

 Let's start with its history to understand what we see today.